sujato/cullavagga/dpcv-project.md

 SuttaCentral uses a segmented text based on the Mahāsaṅgīti (MS) edition of the Sixth Council.
 Let us use this as the reference edition.
 Here is a sample of a segmented text in SuttaCentral’s system, taken from the first discourse of the Saṁyutta Nikāya.

     #. </h1></div><p>
-    #. <a class=“pts1ed” id=“pts1ed1.1”></a>
+    #. <a class="pts1ed" id="pts1ed1.1"></a>
-    #. <a class=“pts2ed” id=“pts2ed1.1”></a>
+    #. <a class="pts2ed" id="pts2ed1.1"></a>
-    #. <a class=“sc” id=“sc1”></a>
+    #. <a class="sc" id="sc1"></a>
-    msgctxt “sn1.1:1.1”
+    msgctxt "sn1.1:1.1"
-    msgid “Evaṃ me sutaṃ—​"
+    msgid "Evaṃ me sutaṃ—​"
-    msgstr “So I have heard.”
+    msgstr "So I have heard.”

-    msgctxt “sn1.1:1.2”
+    msgctxt "sn1.1:1.2"
-    msgid “ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme.” msgstr “At one time the Buddha was staying near Sāvatthī in Jeta’s Grove, Anāthapiṇḍika’s monastery.”
+    msgid "ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme." msgstr "At one time the Buddha was staying near Sāvatthī in Jeta’s Grove, Anāthapiṇḍika’s monastery."

 This contains a rich set of data that is associated with each segment.